 Each first lady’s contribution reflects cultural, historical, and personal preferences during her time, turning White House Christmas decorations into a blend of tradition, art, and national symbolism.

 Though their choices in decor for Christmas in the White House is one of the most famous contributions first ladies make, in reality, their role extends far beyond garlands and Christmas trees.
 Without a formal set of guidelines or requirements, these women are left to their own devices to decide what being a first lady means to them.
-Notably, Jackie Kennedy was most known for her fashion style, but she was a very influential first lady in many more ways than just her outfits.
-During her time as first lady, she focused on protecting the White House, and she formed The White House Historical Association, working to protect the historical integrity of not only this building but many others.
+Notably, Jackie Kennedy was most known for her fashion style, but she was a very influential first lady in more ways, such as her distinctive outfits.
+During her time as First Lady, she focused on securing the White House.
+She formed the White House Historical Association, working to protect the historical integrity of not only this building but many others.
 Not only did she preserve the building, but she made it more accessible to all, turning the White House into a museum, as well as offering tours to the public.
 Overall, she changed what it meant to be a first lady and set a path for the first ladies of the future to have a larger role in their government.